tomcotter7/gpt-cotts/gpt-cotts-fastapi/notes.md

 ## Frontend
 ### Tailwind / CSS
 Keeping a `fixed` position element to use the parents width (even though it is floating) - `style={{width: 'inherit'}}`
+### Chrome Dev Tools
+If you enable Chrome dev tools, you can change the size of viewport for testing purposes.

 # Programming Languages
 ## Mojo